biya-coin/biyaliquid-docs/.gitbook/developers-native/transactions/ethereum-ledger.md

 Each of the parts in the sequence plays a part and each changes what the private key, public key, and address would be.
 We are not going to deep dive into the exact details about what every part of the HD path means, instead, we are just going to briefly explain the `coin_type`.
 Each blockchain has a number that represents it i.e the `coin_type`.
 Bitcoin is `0`, Ethereum is `60`, Cosmos is `118`.

-### Biyachain specific context
+### Biya Chain specific context

-Biyachain uses the same `coin_type` as Ethereum, i.e `60`.
-This means for Ledger to be used to sign transactions on Biyachain, **we have to use the Ethereum app on Ledger**.
+Biya Chain uses the same `coin_type` as Ethereum, i.e `60`.
+This means for Ledger to be used to sign transactions on Biya Chain, **we have to use the Ethereum app on Ledger**.

 Ledger is limited to having one installed application for one `coin_type`.
-As we have to use the Ethereum app to sign transactions on Biyachain, we have to explore available options to us to get a valid signature.
+As we have to use the Ethereum app to sign transactions on Biya Chain, we have to explore available options to us to get a valid signature.
 One of the available options is the `EIP712` procedure for hashing and signing typed structured data.
 Ledger exposes the `signEIP712HashedMessage` which we are going to use.

 Once we sign the `EIP712` typed data, we are going to pack the transaction using the normal Cosmos-SDK approach of packing and broadcasting the transaction.
 There are some minor differences, one of them being using the `SIGN_MODE_LEGACY_AMINO_JSON` mode and appending a `Web3Exension` to the Cosmos transaction and we are going to explain them in this document.